 Possessive constructions like John's car consist of a common noun or head noun (car) that is preceded by a definite expression or a modifier, like a pronoun, a proper name or a definite description, but not by a demonstrative pronoun.
-Both expressions are conjoined by the possessive "s" which indicates the definiteness of the whole expression.
-Personal pronouns and the possessive "s" merge to possessive pronouns as in (5a).
-The possessive expression denotes exactly the object that fulfills the property that is expressed by the common noun (cf. car) and that further stands in a certain relation to the object that is denoted by the modifier (cf. John).
-This relation can be determined by the lexical material of the head noun if it is a functional concept, like father.
-Since for each person there exists exactly one father, an expression of the kind X's father denotes always one person.
-If the head noun does not denote a functional concept, but rather a sortal one as in (5b) the relation is usually the possessor relation.
-John's car is that object that is a car and has a certain relation to John, which is probably the car that John owns.
-Possessive constructions of this kind should not be mixed with constructions of the kind the car of John, because the definiteness in the latter case comes from the definite article and not from the possessive relation.

-- (5a) his claim
+Both 134 expressions are conjoined by the possessive "s" which indicates the definiteness of 135 the whole expression.
+Personal pronouns and the possessive "s" merge to pos-136 sessive pronouns as in (5a).
+The possessive expression denotes exactly the object that fulfills the property that is expressed by the common noun (cf. car) and that 138 further stands in a certain relation to the object that is denoted by the modifier 139 (cf. John).
+This relation can be determined by the lexical material of the head noun 140 if it is a functional concept, like father.
+Since for each person there exists exactly 141 one father, an expression of the kind X's father denotes always one person.
+If the 142 head noun does not denote a functional concept, but rather a sortal one as in (5b) 143 the relation is usually the possessor relation.
+John's car is that object that is a car 144 definite article and not from the possessive relation.
+(5a) his claim 149

-- (5b) John's car

-- (5c) Lisa's father

-- (5d) the man's bag
+- (5b) John's car 150 (5c) Lisa's father 151 - (5d) the man's bag 152